-During the fourth quarter of 2022, I expect the following activity in CST II:
+During 2023, I expect the following activity in CST II:

-- The last of the committed Community Matching Fund funding will be disbursed to the Nuxalk Nation in the fourth quarter or a bit later, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust may become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.
+- The last of the commuted Community Matching Fund funding will be disbursed to the Nuxalk Nation, depending on the Nation's capacity to move the projects along as quickly as they hope. - The EBM Adaptive Management sub-trust should become active. - More forest worker training programs will be developed by industry, First Nations and the Province of BC and be funded by the CST.